jplag/JPlag/README.md

 # Download and Run JPlag
-Download a released version - all releases ar single-JAR releases.
+Download a released version - all releases are single-JAR releases.

 Type `java -jar jplag-yourVersion.jar` in a console to see the command line options.
 The options as of 2016/02/29 are: